nwchemgit/nwchem-wiki/TCE.md

 In the later part of this manual several examples illustrate the use of the newly introduced keywords.

+An efficient loop-fused four-index transfromations for RHF and ROHF references can be enabled by the sequence "2eorb/2emet 16".

 ### CCSD(T)/CR-EOMCCSD(T) calculations with large tiles